This is a very simple trick that can help you optimize your database queries using the Django ORM.

 for loop will execute 101 queries.
 One query

-to retrieve the invoices objects, and one query for each invoice object in order to retreive the vendor information.
+to retrieve the invoices objects, and one query for each invoice object in order to retrieve the vendor information.

 This undesired effect can be mitigated using the